CmlLib/CmlLib.Core/README.md

 #### 4. Get Profile Infos
 Profile contain various data which launcher need.

-All Game Versions has its profile, even old alpha version or forge.
+All Game Versions has its own profile, even old alpha version or forge.

 You can find at (GameDirectory)￦versions￦(any-version)￦(version-name).json.

-Profile info is Profile's Metadata, contains Name, Path, Type(Release, Snapshot, Old), etc...
+Profile info is Profile's Metadata, contains Name, Profile Path(Url), Type(Release, Snapshot, Old), ReleaseTime.

 and this code get profile info :